mwilsoncoding/lis/README.md

 ## Navigating the Demo App

-When you first visit the root page, `/`, you will be redirected to the data entry page, `/persons/new`.
+When you first visit the root page, `/`, you will be asked to log in.

+If you have not yet registered your email address, click the `Sign up` link.

+Enter your email address and click `Create an account`.

+In the current production version of the application, emails are logged in full to the console.
+View this output and click the link "sent" in the email to log in.

+Choose to remain logged in after the session ends or to stay logged in until you log out.

+Once registered, you can log in redirected to the data entry page, `/persons`.

 The data entry page displays a form for entering demographic data about a person.